object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 The need to provide the `symbol_map` parameter to the :class:`expressions.Symbol` evaluation visitor means that the postorder visitor in :numref:`postorder_recursive` is not quite up to the task.
-:numref:`postorder_recursive_kwargs` extends the tree visitor to pass arbitrary keyword arguments through to the visitor function.
+:numref:`postorder_recursive_kwargs` extends the tree visitor using the double splat operator to pass arbitrary keyword arguments through to the visitor function.

 .. _postorder_recursive_kwargs: